Primary Sources of Greek Mythology | Ancient Texts

 The introduction of philosophical sources allows:

-• Understanding myths beyond surface narrative
+• Understanding myths beyond the surface-level narrative

 • The connection between mythology and moral, political and cosmological theory

-Chronological Table of the Sources of Greek Mythology
+Chronological Table of Sources of Greek Mythology

 Primary Sources Hub – Greek Mythology

-Archaic Foundations – Archaic Foundations
+Archaic Foundations

 Tragic poets – Aeschylus, Sophocles, Euripides